Is Natural Latex Organic?

 Beware "Zero" Claims

 Some of our customers are chemically sensitive and need the purest materials in existence.
 And some people have a true latex allergy.
-For people with these concerns, it’s a good idea to pick up a sample from a Savvy Rest dealer, or order free materials samples from us.
+For people with these concerns, it’s a good idea to pick up a sample from a Savvy Rest dealer, or order free latex samples from us.
 You could also take the latex to an allergist or immunologist for consultation if you are concerned about allergy.
-You could even hire a materials testing lab—but it would be hard to improve on those we already use.
+You could even hire a materials testing lab—but it would be hard to do better than those we already use.

 We hope this news of organic Dunlop latex certification will help to build confidence for anyone who has strong concerns about what’s in the products they eat, wear, and sleep on.
 We’re with you—the same concerns inspired us to develop Savvy Rest organic mattresses in the first place!